 The CDFW is a potential responsible agency and trustee agency, as defined by Sections 15381 and 15386, respectively, of the State CEQA Guidelines.
 While CDFW does not have regulatory authority over approval of the broader La Brea Tar Pits Master Plan, CDFW could have regulatory authority over project activities within the riparian habitat and/or aquatic resources in and along Oil Creek and at the Lake Pit.
 Similarly, USACE could also have discretionary authority over activities in these features.
-These considerations are further discussed under thresholds b and c in Section 5.3.5 of this EIR.
+These considerations are further discussed under thresholds "b)" and "c)" b and c in Section 5.3.5 of this volume of the EIR.